Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 \q
 ```

-After this, from the `postgres:bash` terminal, in the root directory ie `aws-bootcamp-cruddur-2024/backend-flask` run <br>
+After this, from the `postgres:bash` terminal, in the root directory ie `aws-bootcamp-cruddur-2024/backend-flask` run
-The code below when asked for a pasword type: 'password'.
+the code below, input pasword as: `password`.
 <br>

 ```